m50d/paperdoll/README.md

  * Rename the eff methods (e.g. send and handleRelay) to something easier to understand
   * The original idea (and reason for the project name) was for an extended metaphor of adding and removing layers of clothing on a FrenchKISS-style paper doll
+   * Rename pure/impure to naked/wrapped or some such?
+   * send -> wrap?
+   * handleRelay -> takeOffOneLayer?
+   * run -> something you can only do when the doll is naked?
  * Get into Maven Central
   * GPG signing in build (I know how to do this, it's just a matter of doing it)
  * Release 1.0